YashNigam2503/Calculator/README.md

 # Calculator
-A calculator made using HTML, CSS, Javascript.
+A responsive calculator made using HTML, CSS, Javascript.
-M+ button functionality to be added.
+// M+ button functionality to be added.
+Live site can be accessed here.